-4270 TTH 1:00PM-2:15PM N.Bruening W-840
+Woodla and 4270 TTH 1:00PM-2:15PM N.Bruening W-840

-ENGL-46A Intro. to English Literature, I
+ENGL-46A Intro. to English Literature, I 3.0 units

-Survey of English Literature from its beginning to the end of the 18th Century; writers include, among others, Chaucer, Shakespeare, Donne, Milton and Poe; special attention paid to major literary genres.
+Transferable to CSU/UC Survey of English Literature from its beginning to the end of the 18th Century; writers include, among others, Chaucer, Shakespeare, Donne, Milton and Poe; special attention paid to major literary genres.
 Prerequisite: ENGL 51 or Eligibility for ENGL 1A.
 (L)

-On-Line TBA WNET K.Ferns 9308
+On-Line 9308 TBA TBA K.Ferns WNET